Math.abs()

 |---|---|---|

-x | Number | A number whose absolute value you want to compute. |
+x | Number | A number whose absolute value you want to compute |

-Return Value
+Return value

-- The absolute value of the given number.
+- The absolute value of

-NaNif the argument isNaNor non-numeric. - Returns
+NaNif the argument isNaNor cannot be converted to a number. - Returns

-Infinityif the argument isInfinityor-Infinity.
+Infinityif the argument isInfinityor-Infinity. - Returns

 Examples

-Basic Usage
+Basic usage

 Math.abs(5);